|

 3.

-to guide us in our choice of wine?
-Given what we know about tasting,
+critics to guide us in our choice of wine?
+Given what we know about

-is this a sensible thing to do?
-We’ve discussed how when critics
+tasting, is this a sensible thing to do?
+We’ve discussed how when

 ‘taste’ of the wine, so the key is to find critics whose

-that we should trust our own palate needs to be qualified by the fact
+advice that we should trust our own palate needs to be qualified by

-that first we need to get to know it, and this is where critics can be
+the fact that first we need to get to know it, and this is where

-very useful.
-‘Having found out how we converge they can serve as
+critics can be very useful.
+‘Having found out how we converge they

-instruments, a litmus test to which wines will delight us,’ he says.
+can serve as instruments, a litmus test to which wines will delight

-‘Here we are not surrendering our own palate or preferences but are
+us,’ he says.
+‘Here we are not surrendering our own palate or

-using the right people to extend and develop our personal tastes.’
+preferences but are using the right people to extend and develop our

 Smith

-just one critic, is where that set of tastes and preferences comes to
+or just one critic, is where that set of tastes and preferences

-dominate the market of available wines because of commercial pressures
+comes to dominate the market of available wines because of

-and financial speculation’, he says.
-‘The emergence of a
+commercial pressures and financial speculation’, he says.
+‘The

-super-critic, like Robert Parker, who favours big, sweet alcoholic,
+emergence of a super-critic, like Robert Parker, who favours big,

-over-extracted and over-oaked wines, may lead to a simplification
+sweet alcoholic, over-extracted and over-oaked wines, may lead to a

-less will we have moments of experience and lasting memories of then
+have moments of experience and lasting memories of then that evoke,

-that evoke, as Proust knew they could, the times we shared, the walk
+as Proust knew they could, the times we shared, the walk round the

-round the hill of Corton, the delight in discovering three levels of
+hill of Corton, the delight in discovering three levels of taste in

-taste in the Meo-Camuzet Vosne-Romanee 1996.
-These we must seek out
+the Meo-Camuzet Vosne-Romanee 1996.
+These we must seek out and not

 see